 Please see the state’s “FAQ” on Exclusions from Wide Area Pesticide Applications, here:

-Important: If/when you “opt-out” for your property, be sure to also notify your local town/city officials (ie. Board of Selectman, Town/City Council, Board of Health, Mayor, etc).
+Important: If/when you “opt-out” for your property, be sure to also notify your local town/city officials (ie. Conservation Commission, Board of Selectman, Town/City Council, Board of Health, Mayor, etc) and let them know why.
 The more residents they hear from about opting out, the more likely they will support an alternative municipal mosquito disease management strategy.

 The blanket spraying of synthetic pesticides is a threat to the integrity of insect biodiversity and ecosystem health that our farms and gardens rely upon.
 It also raises serious health concerns, especially during the COVID-19 pandemic.
 These chemicals are known to elevate risk factors to our immune and respiratory systems.
 Not only that, but even even according to the national Centers for Disease Control and US Environmental Protection Agency, spraying of pesticides to control adult mosquitoes is the least effective, and most environmentally damaging method to control mosquito diseases.